What are code components

 The object implements the following methods:

-var obj = new ["namespace on manifest"].["constructor on manifest"]();
+var obj = new <"namespace on manifest">.<"constructor on manifest">();

-LinearInputControl respectively, the code to instantiate the object would be this:
+LinearInputComponent respectively, the code to instantiate the object would be this:

-var controlObj = new MyNameSpace.LinearInputControl();
+var controlObj = new SampleNameSpace.LinearInputComponent();

-|context||Contains all the information about how the component is configured and all the parameters that can be used within the component along with the framework APIs.
+|context||Contains all the information about how the component is configured and all the parameters that can be used within the component along with the Power Apps component framework APIs.
 For example, the

-|notifyOutputChanged||Function that alerts the framework that the component has new outputs ready to be retrieved asynchronously.|
+|notifyOutputChanged||Alerts the framework whenever the code component has new outputs ready to be retrieved asynchronously.|

-|state||Contains component data from the previous page load in the current session if control explicitly stored it earlier using
+|state||Contains component data from the previous page load in the current session if the component explicitly stored it earlier using the setControlState method.|

-|container||An HTML div element to which you will append the HTML elements for the UI that defines your component.
-To display the value in the UI, you must get the data from
+|container||An HTML div element to which developers and app makers can append the HTML elements for the UI that defines the component.|

 User changes data